NASA's Mars helicopter Ingenuity successfully completed its historic first flight

 The helicopter team was in mission control at NASA's Jet Propulsion Laboratory in Pasadena, California, early Monday morning to receive and analyze the first data from Ingenuity's flight attempt.

-Live coverage began on NASA's site Monday morning at 6:15 a.m.
-ET, shortly before confirmation of the flight's success at 6:46 a.m.
-A postflight briefing is scheduled for 2 p.m.
-ET.

 The flight was originally scheduled for April 11, but plans shifted after a command-sequence issue was discovered when the helicopter went through a system of preflight checks with its software.
-The helicopter team received data on April 16 showing that the helicopter successfully completed its rapid spin test after employing a command sequence tweak.
+The Ingenuity team received data on April 16 showing that the helicopter successfully completed its rapid spin test after they had made a tweak to the command sequence.

 The chopper autonomously flew through the thin Martian atmosphere, with no help from its teams on Earth.